 When we first started talking about our trip to Vegas, I told Mr. Serious I wanted to see the Grand Canyon.
 I started planning a driving trip.
 I didn’t care that it was going to be 4 hours each way.
 It just made sense.
 You drive to see the Grand Canyon.

 Then I started telling people and they looked at my like I was crazy.
-They told me how there’s nothing to do or see on the way and it’s a hot, dry dessert.
+They told me how there’s nothing to do or see on the way and it’s a hot, dry desert.
 Not one person thought it was a good idea.
 Every single person (not hyperbole. not exaggeration) said that a helicopter tour was the way to go.

 This motion sick, claustrophobic, type-a controlling personality thought that was a terrible idea.
 All of the “nopes” were said.
 But I kept hearing how amazing it was and how it was worth it.
 People that I thought “never in their lives would they get in a helicopter” told me it was the “must see” way to see the Grand Canyon.
 So, I decided to start looking around, pricing it out, and we booked our first helicopter tour to the Grand Canyon and Hoover Dam through Maverick helicopter tours.